credativ/plutono/docs/sources/manage-users/server-admin/server-admin-manage-users.md

 1. Click **Enable User**.
 {{< /docs/list >}}

-## Add/remove Grafana Admin flag
+## Add/remove Plutono Admin flag

-Give or remove the Grafana Server Admin role from a user account.
+Give or remove the Plutono Server Admin role from a user account.

 {{< docs/list >}}
 {{< docs/shared "manage-users/view-server-user-list-search.md" >}}
 1. In the Permissions section, click **Change**.
-1. Click **Yes** or **No**, depending on whether or not you want this user account to have the Grafana Server Admin role.
+1. Click **Yes** or **No**, depending on whether or not you want this user account to have the Plutono Server Admin role.
 1. Click **Change**.
 {{< /docs/list >}}